djzevenbergen/LocalBandsList-API/README.md

 * Clone this repository from GitHub.
 * Ensure that MySQL and C#/.netcore2.2 is installed on your computer.
-* create a file named "appsettings.json" in the LocalBusinessLookup folder
+* create a file named "appsettings.json" in the LocalBandsList folder
 * populate it with the following text (replacing with your credentials)

 ```